 city 4

-There are many statues, parks and museums in the city center, enough to spend a day with interesting sights.
+There are many statues, parks and museums in the city center.
+I recommend staying 2-3 days to fully appreciate the city and to check out its interesting sights.

 In front of Karl Johan Hotel